Richard-Rogalski/vim-empyrion-syntax/README.md

 # Use
 For the syntax to work, you could either run
 :set syntax=ecf
-every time you edit a .ecf file, or you could add the following to filetype.vim (in the same directory as the syntax folder) au BufRead,BufNewFile *.ecf setfiletype ecf
+inside of vim every time you edit a .ecf file, or you could add the following to filetype.vim (in the same directory as the syntax folder)

+au BufRead,BufNewFile *.ecf setfiletype ecf

 if filetype.vim doesn't exist, then create it